 On raw data, most Australian States have had a lower rate of COVID-19 spread than New Zealand.
 New South Wales has had the highest rate of COVID-19 spread of the six jurisdictions, followed by New Zealand and South Australia.
 Queensland, Victoria and Western Australia have had a similar rate of disease spread.
 Policymakers should be pleased that the spread of the virus is being contained, as the number of new cases decreases.
 Allowing for uncertainties around testing and the small numbers involved, we could generally conclude that all Australian States and New Zealand have achieved broadly similar COVID-19 outcomes.

 In Figure 1 below shows the rate of infections from the point in time that 5 cases per 1 million population were recorded in each jurisdiction.
-The disease appears to have arrived around two weeks later in New Zealand, so starting all jurisdictions from the same point is useful for comparison purposes.
+It appears the disease arrived around two weeks later in New Zealand, so starting all jurisdictions from the same point is useful for comparison purposes.
 The chart shows a more rapid increase in cases in New Zealand, despite the earlier and more restrictive rules.

 Figure 1: COVID-19 Cases per 1 Million Population Since 5 Cases per 1 Million